-Most spiders of this genus live in America.
+Most spiders of this genus live in the continent America, South-Africa and South-Australia.
 Only one species occurs in NW-Europe.
 The spider is distinctively marked and resembles a wolf spider.

 The spider lives between the leaves of trees and bushes.
 The females attach their egg sac to a curled leaf and remains on guard in a flimsy silk cell.

 The spider's size varies between 4 and 8 mm.

 The male spiders drums with its abdomen on a leaf to attract the female spider.
 This makes a buzzing sound, there fore its name "buzzing spider".

 5 june 2020, 29 december 2019,1 February 2014, 7 august 2011, December 21, 2008, November 21, 1998